-An essay about my adventurous mother and our contrasting views of life and death.
-Non-fiction, 5,600 words.
-Currently in review.
+My adventurous mother and our contrasting views of life and death.

 “The days of spiritual sparring with my mother were over.
 Faith had granted her a vaulting pole to leap over the hurdle of death into the afterlife, and I would not wrest that from her.
 As much as she loved the beauty of the Earth, she envisioned Heaven as even more glorious.”

 The power of the Brazil nut tree to influence human behavior, especially my own.